 If you shake out the Obama budgetin terms of bold headlines, it’s really a class-warfare, tax-the-rich budget.
 Layer upon layer of tax hikes are piled on successful investors, small-business owners, and corporations.

 Some kind of corporate tax reform may be released in a few weeks.
 But we don’t know much about it.
-And while it may lower the top rate, it’s going to penalize U.S. firms operating abroad.
-Just what business does not want.
+And while it may lower the top rate, it’s going to penalize U.S. firms operating abroad by roughly $150 billion in tax hikes.
+All in, the Obama budget raises corporate taxes by $350 billion.
+Just what business does not want or need.